 The home of the Ryder Cup

-After the walk you can join Rob for a pub lunch, and in the afternoon there is free time to visit Verulanium Museum, St Albans Abbey or look around St Albans traditional streets.
+After the walk you can join Rob for a pub lunch, and in the afternoon there is free time to visit Verulanium Museum, St Albans Abbey or look around St Albans traditional street market.

 Meet at St Albans City station, which you can reach by train from St Pancras, Blackfriars, Farringdon, West Hampstead and other Thameslink stations